RabiieOuallaf/calculatorYoucode-C-/README.md

 ⚡ ==== Variables === ⚡

-int : integer , this type of variables accept numbers such as : -1 -2 10 2335 ..; it's use 4bytes of memorey;
+int : integer , this type of variables accept numbers such as : -1 -2 10 2335 ..; it's use 4 bytes of memorey;
 float : this type of varibales accept numbers such as : 3.14 , 6.54 , 4.345 , 6-7 digits;  it's use 4bytes of memorey;
-double : almost the same as float just it's accept up to 16 digits. it's use 8bytes of memorey
+double : almost the same as float just it's accept up to 16 digits. it's use 8 bytes of memorey

 📛 !!
 Note !! 📛